Mirzzo/Bingo.github.io/README.md

-First web project of me and my roomate.
+First web project of me and my roommate.
 Definetly alot of room for improvment when it comes to the code, but we've come along way since then!